nx-dotnet/nx-dotnet/docs/core/generators/move.md

 ## @nx-dotnet/core:move

-Moves {projectName} to {destination}.
+Moves `{projectName}` to `{destination}`.
 Renames the Nx project to match the new folder location.
 Additionally, updates any .csproj, .vbproj, .fsproj, or .sln files which pointed to the project.

 ## Options